-This is a mark distinguishing the goods or services of members of an association which is the proprietor of the mark, from those of other undertakings (i.e. any person, company or business entity)
+This is a Mark is defined as distinguishing the goods and/or services of members of an association which is the proprietor of the mark, from those of other entity (i.e. any person, company or business entity)

 The main purpose of this mark is to indicate that those using it, belong to a specific association, which usually has regulations with which its members must comply.